EdulaneDotCo/Mastering-Express.js/README.md

    1. Establish coding guidelines and style guides.
    1. Implement code reviews and pair programming practices.
    1. Use tools and techniques to ensure code quality (e.g., linters, formatters).
-   1. **Real-Time Project:** Apply coding standards and perform code reviews on the project.
+   1. **Applied Project:** Apply coding standards and perform code reviews on the project.
 1. **Best Practices:** Follow coding conventions, use automated tools for quality checks, and foster a collaborative coding culture.
 1. **Practice Exercises:** Review and refactor code to adhere to best practices.
 1. **LeetCode/HackerRank:** Code quality improvement challenges.